HEOA Compliance: Students' Right to Know

 Overall Graduation Rates

-Presented by Student Involvement and SGA, Medaille College hosts a Constitution and Citizenship Day every year, on September 17, to educate students on the United States Constitution.
+Presented by Student Involvement and SGA, Medaille University hosts a Constitution and Citizenship Day every year, on September 17, to educate students on the United States Constitution.

 More information on the Higher Education Opportunity Act (HEOA)